Rope: Gallery

-Styles of rope
+Styles

-Laid or twisted rope
+Laid or twisted

 Laid rope, also called twisted rope, is historically the prevalent form of rope, at least in modern Western history.
-Common twisted rope generally consists of three strands and is normally right-laid, or given a final right-handed twist.
+Standard twisted rope generally consists of three strands and is usually right-laid, or given a final right-handed twist.
 The ISO 2 standard uses the uppercase letters S and Z to indicate the two possible directions of twist, as suggested by the direction of slant of the central portions of these two letters.
 The handedness of the twist is the direction of the twists as they progress away from an observer.
-Thus Z-twist rope is said to be right-handed, and S-twist to be left-handed.
+Thus, the Z-twist rope is said to be right-handed, and the S-twist to be left-handed.

 Twisted ropes are built up in three steps.
 First, fibres are gathered and spun into yarns.
 A number of these yarns are then formed into strands by twisting.
 The strands are then twisted together to lay the rope.
 The twist of the yarn is opposite to that of the strand, and that in turn is opposite to that of the rope.
 It is this counter-twist, introduced with each successive operation, which holds the final rope together as a stable, unified object.

 Traditionally, a three strand laid rope is called a plain- or hawser-laid, a four strand rope is called shroud-laid, and a larger rope formed by counter-twisting three or more multi-strand ropes together is called cable-laid.
 Cable-laid rope is sometimes clamped to maintain a tight counter-twist rendering the resulting cable virtually waterproof.
-Without this feature, deep water sailing (before the advent of steel chains and other lines) was largely impossible, as any appreciable length of rope for anchoring or ship to ship transfers, would become too waterlogged – and therefore too heavy – to lift, even with the aid of a capstan or windlass.
+Without this feature, deep water sailing (before the advent of steel chains and other lines) was essentially impossible, as any appreciable length of rope for anchoring or ship-to-ship transfers would become too waterlogged – and therefore too heavy – to lift, even with the aid of a capstan or windlass.

-One property of laid rope is partial untwisting when used.
+One property of laid rope is that it partially untwists when used.
 This can cause spinning of suspended loads, or stretching, kinking, or hockling of the rope itself.
 An additional drawback of twisted construction is that every fibre is exposed to abrasion numerous times along the length of the rope.
-This means that the rope can degrade to numerous inch-long fibre fragments, which is not easily detected visually.
+This means that the rope can degrade to numerous inch-long fibre fragments, which are not easily detected visually.

 Twisted ropes have a preferred direction for coiling.
-Normal right-laid rope should be coiled clockwise, to prevent kinking.
+Regular right-laid rope should be coiled clockwise to prevent kinking.
 Coiling this way imparts a twist to the rope.
 Rope of this type must be bound at its ends by some means to prevent untwisting.